changpzh/project_zhou/03_web_project/99_JS_development_env_install/9902_build_nodejs_development_environment_on_linux.md

 e.
 Switch to ./nodeoam folder and run command npm install, this will install all dependencies listed in package.json
 g. npm start

+### install webstorm
+download linux version of webstorm from offical location

+create a new dircetory of webstorm in /usr/share as root user
+`# mkdir /usr/share/webstorm`
+then umcompress it your dir previous created.
+`# tar zxvf WebStorm-11.0.3.tar.gz -C /usr/share/webstorm`

+create a symbol link of webstorm.sh in your /usr/share/webstorm/.*/bin/webstorm.sh